What’s the difference between a drug pusher and a food pusher? There is none.

 For those of you who have never had a weight problem, who work like crazy to eat right, exercise and maintain a healthy weight, I don’t want to leave you out.
 If you too have people in your life who just will not take your “No” for an answer and say, “Oh, come on, you’re in great shape, one piece won’t kill you,” my advice would be to say:

-“Thanks, I am in great shape because I refuse shit like that.”
+“Thanks, I am in great shape because I refuse crap like that.”

 The bottom line: Never allow anyone to make your food their business.